 The policy considerations underlying the act of state doctrine are implicated where a public official engages in conduct in executing policy authorized or ratified by the government even if that policy is covert and inconsistent with official law.
 The doctrine's concern of affording respect and comity between and among sovereign nations is implicated whenever the official executes the policy of the sovereign.
 Underhill, 168 U.S. at 252.
 That the government's policy is covert or inconsistent with its domestic law does not gainsay the fact that conduct in execution of that policy is a "governmental act" and the "exercise [of] powers peculiar to sovereigns."
-Alfred Dunhill of London, 425 U.S. at 704.
-Cf. Restatement § 207(c) (1987) (state is responsible for violations of international law resulting from action or inaction by an official "acting within the scope of authority or under color of such authority").
-Enactment or issuance of a
+Alfred Dunhill of London, 425 U.S. at 704.24 Cf. Restatement § 207(c) (1987) (state is responsible for violations of international law resulting from action or inaction by an official "acting within the scope of authority for the acts of public officials.
+Under Monell v.
+Department of Social Services, 436 U.S. 658, 694 (1978), a municipality may be held liable in damages for acts of its individual officials if those acts are pursuant to a custom or policy of the government.
+That those acts violate e.g. federal statutes or the constitution does not negate the government's liability.
+Nor would the fact that those customs or policies were secret and publicly disavowed by the government immunize the government from liability.

-&lt;sup>23 The acts of the Defendants Liu and Xia in furtherance of national policy as alleged herein contrasts with conduct undertaken for purely private financial gain as in e.g. Jimenez v.
+The acts of the Defendants Liu and Xia in furtherance of national policy as alleged herein contrasts with conduct undertaken for purely private financial gain as in e.g. Jimenez v.
 Aristeguieta, 311 F.2d 547, 558 (5th Cir.
 1962) (dictator's embezzlement and fraud not protected by act of state doctrine).